wuzhengy/TAU/InviteAndContact.md

 2. automatic airdrop coins to the public key
 3. share the URL (optional)

-# News peer joining
+# New peer joining
 * A new peer join the group, it will take a while to collect blockchain data.
-During the mean time, it will rely on other peer's hash link to process the mining, messaging and tx pool.
-New peer will trust the hash linked public key for the content.
+During the mean time, it will rely on other peer's referral link to process the mining, messaging and tx pool.
+New peer will trust the referral linked public key for the content.
-* When new peer join, it will allow to send messages, however, until it is confirmed onchain by others or peer-self, its message will be loaded to other app.
+* When new peer join, it will allow to send messages, however, until it is confirmed onchain by others or peer-self, its message will then be loaded to other app.
-* There is a phase called "checking own status on chain" to confirm whether a peer can send messages or blk/tx pool candidates.
+* The App should process a phase called "checking own status on chain" to confirm whether a peer can send messages or blk/tx pool candidates.